 The course material is for each week is released one week in advance with the intent to allow both full time and part time students to be able to complete the homeworks, quizzes, discussions well before the deadline.
 The quizzes and discussions will be closed post due date.
 Homeworks may be submitted late by 24hrs after this official due date, but they will be penalized at a rate of 10% of points.
 Later than that homework submissions will not be accepted.
-Online instructors and/or teaching assistants will generally be available to answer questions online during normal work hours on weekdays.
+Online instructors and/or teaching assistants will generally be available to answer This course is offered through Oregon State University Extended Campus.
+For more information visit: http://ecampus.oregonstate.edu.
+5 questions online during normal work hours on weekdays.
 They will not necessarily be available over the weekend.
 Plan ahead.
 If any extension is required it should be informed atleast 3 days before due date.